Semantic uplift

 Modularity support

 The Building Blocks design allows automatic combination of contexts based on the schema re-use patterns.
+As schema complexity grows through re-use of standard components the benefits of the Building Blocks approach rapidly evolves from an efficiency into a critical enabler.

 Context design